alf-p-steinbach/Learn-programming-with-C---in-Windows/parts/chapter 01.md

 <img src="chapter 01/images/sshot-javascript-alert.png" >

-You can try out this.
+You can try this out.
 There are *lots* of things that can go wrong so you do not necessarily, as yet, succceed.
 But it’s worth trying, especially if you can get help from others (or, Google is your friend).

 ---